heypoom/heypoom/README.md

 ## Projects

-- [Visual Assembly Canvas](https://github.com/heypoom/visual-assembly-canvas): I built a bytecode virtual machine and compiler in Rust, compiled to WebAssembly and created a visual editor for the machines to send messages together.
+- [Visual Assembly Canvas](https://github.com/heypoom/visual-assembly-canvas): A visual canvas and bytecode virtual machine for writing assembly to build cool things.
+Create machines and connect them together.
+The bytecode VM and compiler is built in Rust, compiled to WebAssembly, and used in the visual editor built with Reactflow, Nanostores, Radix UI and WASM Bindgen.
+- [Spending Visualizer](https://github.com/heypoom/spending-visualizer): Parses your transactions from credit card and bank statements, and visualizes how you spend your money.

 - [My dotfiles](http://github.com/heypoom/dotfiles): my Fish, Neovim, Tmux and other configurations.
 - See my other projects and writings at [https://poom.dev](https://poom.dev).